 After running 3 successful dial-up BBSes (Bulletin Board Systems – remember them?) from 1990 – 1996, I started The Gadgeteer as a small hobby site on the Geocities free community pages back in the summer of 1997.
 By December of that same year, I purchased the domain name of the-gadgeteer.com and within 3 years, The Gadgeteer grew to become one of the most trusted product review sites on the net.
 Recognized by Microsoft, the Wallstreet Journal and many other industry sources as the site to go to for real hands-on reviews without the fluff…

-Since 1997, we’ve reviewed hundreds of products and I want to express my appreciation to the 140 product reviewers (with Judie Lipsett being the number one contributor for over 6yrs until leaving to start her own site Gear Diary) that have contributed to this site over the years.
+Since 1997, we’ve reviewed hundreds of products and I want to express my appreciation to the more than 150 product reviewers that have contributed to this site over the years.
 The wide range of expertise from these folks has contributed to the credibility of our product reviews.
 So thanks again to everyone who has contributed thus far to The Gadgeteer.

 Andy Chen is a Fire Prevention Officer/EMT and former Electronics Specialist with the FBI.
 His interests include wireless devices and everyday-carry gadgets.